huginn/huginn_agent/README.md

 Make sure to delete the `spec/huginn` directory and re-run `rake` after changing the `remote` to update the Huginn source code.

-After the setup is done `rake spec` will only run the tests, without cloning the Huginn source again.
+After the setup is done, `rake spec` will only run the tests, without cloning Huginn again.
 To get code coverage reports set the `COVERAGE` environment variable: `COVERAGE=true rake spec`